 Earnings after financial income divided by average capital employed.
-For 2016 the extraordinary net financial item has been excluded.

-This measure of profitability shows the return of the Group's total balance sheet, less non-interest-bearing debt.
-It is a measure independent of indebtedness.
+This measure of profitability shows the return of the Group's total balance sheet, less non-interest-bearing debtit is a measure independent of indebtedness.
 It complements the measure return on equity.